 I started out using the special primer so that my patina wouldn’t eventually eat through my metal.
 It’s easy to apply and works wonderfully.

-Next, I applied the Iron Paint in two coats and sprayed with my patina spray.
+Next, I applied the metal effects paint in two coats and sprayed with my patina spray.
 It’s at this point I realized I should have used a different metal paint in order for there to be more of a contrast.
 My vision wasn’t popping like I had hoped.
 To remedy that I decided to use a soft green “patina-ish” color to top the patina paint.

-Once the crackle was dry I applied Drop Cloth color paint – see the instant crackle?
+Once the crackle was dry I applied a soft white paint – see the instant crackle?

 Once the first coat was dry, I did another light coat and let cure.
 The cool thing is the patina was bleeding through the paint as I had hoped.
-To give it more dimension, I used my Brown Wax to make those painted details I added earlier really pop.
+To give it more dimension, I used a dark wax to make those painted details I added earlier really pop.

 I just love how they came out!